Kong/docs.konghq.com/app/_src/gateway/reference/configuration-3.0-3.3.md

 ### mem_cache_size

-Size of each of the two shared memory caches for traditional mode database entities and runtime data.
+Size of each of the two in-memory caches for database entities.
 The accepted units are `k` and `m`, with a minimum recommended value of a few MBs.

-**Note**: As this option controls the size of two different cache zones, the total memory Kong uses to cache entities might be double this value.
+**Note**: As this option controls the size of two different cache entries, the total memory Kong uses to cache entities might be double this value.

-The created zones are shared by all worker processes and do not become larger when more worker is used.

 **Default:** `128m`